 As overseers he appointed his "father-in-law William JENNINGS & sd.
 JENNINGS

 son-in-law Thomas BARCOCK."
-Son-in-law in that time period was used in both
+Son-in-law in that time period was commonly

-William JENNINGS own will written on 24 January 1686/7 and proved --
+William JENNINGS own will was written on 24 January 1686/7 and proved --

 April 1687 would also imply the same.
 He made bequests to his daughter Ann